 This movie features Antonio Banderas in his early age of acting.
 It is a Spanish crime/drama movie that showcases Spain’s ability to compete in the horror movie genre.

 11. Paraiso Travel – 2008 (R)

 If you are looking for Spanish cinema from Latin America, you may want to try those from Argentina, Colombia, and Mexico.
 Paradise Travel (Paraíso Travel) is one of the best Spanish movies for beginners who are just starting out learning the Spanish language.
 It is one of the films switch back and forth between English and Spanish.

 The movie is a fast-pace Colombia showpiece that depicts the world of sex, drugs, and violence.
 It is the type of flick that would never get you bored.

 12. Maria Full of Grace – 2004 (R)

-Maria Full of Grace (María, llena eres de gracia) is also among the best movie for learning Spanish specially for beginners.
-Unflinching drama of a 17-year old, Maria Alvarez, lives with three generations of her family in rural Colombia.
-The movie talks about a pregnant Colombia teenager that turns herself into a drug mule in order to raise some desperately needed cash for herself, her family and to make it possible to live the American dream.
+Maria Full of Grace (María, Llena Eres de Gracia) is also among the best movie for learning Spanish, especially for beginners.
+The unflinching drama of a 17-year old, Maria Alvarez, lives with three generations of her family in rural Colombia.
+The movie talks about a pregnant Colombia teenager that turns herself into a drug mule.
+She did all to raise some desperately needed cash for herself, her family, and to make it possible to live the American dream.

-Spanish is one of the best foreign language to learn for Jobs.
-If you’re interested in learning Spanish, LanguageNext offers a wide range of Spanish language classes in Noida centre.
-All our Spanish courses are designed as per International Spanish Language Proficiency Test such as DELE and SIELE Exam.
+Spanish is one of the best foreign languages to learn for Jobs.
+If you’re interested in learning Spanish, LanguageNext offers a wide range of Spanish language classes in Noida center.
+All our Spanish courses are designed as per International Spanish Language Proficiency Tests such as DELE and SIELE Exam.